Online test of written English proficiency

 Other possible test purposes include:

 Rating method: A combination of a holistic and analytical approach.

 It has been claimed that the holistic approach more closely resembles how language production is judged in real life and can be quicker than using an analytic approach.
 However, analytic marking can offer richer diagnostic information for L2 learners.

 The TrackTest Writing test combines a holistic approach with the analytical for rating.
-For the purposes of the certificate, it uses the quantitative feedback: below the level / meets the level /above the level where is the test-taker’s performance judged as a whole.
+For the purposes of the certificate, it uses quantitative feedback: below the level / meets the level /above the level where is the test-taker’s performance judged as a whole.

 In the accompanying Writing test report, raters provide also 3-grade quantitative feedback as well as qualitative feedback.

 Performance is rated by the combination of AI-model and manual marking, using 1-2 raters.

 Feedback: Both quantitative and qualitative feedback are provided for test-takers.

 Quantitative feedback: below the level / meets the level /above the level

 Qualitative feedback: General feedback and optional specific feedback.

 Instructions: Task instructions are provided written and/or via pictures.